darlanmendonca/minimalist/README.md

 npm test
 ```

-Actually we supports latest versions of chrome, firefox, and safari.
+Actually we supports latest versions of Chrome, Firefox, Safari, and Edge.
 We will add more browsers soon.

 ### Contributions